Research

 With thanks to our funding sources

-Heat Transfer Enhancement using Self-Propelled Nanoparticles (NSF EAGER)
+Heat Transfer Enhancement using Self-Propelled Nanoparticles (funding: NSF EAGER)

 Collaborator: Prof. Pawel Keblinski, Rensselaer Polytechnic Institute